About my wilderness blog

 But it’s not all work; far from it.
 Long walks and boat trips open up windows into the lives of our wildlife neighbours.
-And I always have time to curl up with a good book, watch the sunrise, create stained glass pieces—and write.
-So from deep in the middle of nowhere, these words have flung themselves up into the atmosphere via satellite internet and found their way back down to Earth thanks to assorted antennas, cables and modems, only to emerge on your computer screen.
+And there is always time to curl up with a good book, watch the sunrise,—and write.
+So from deep in the middle of nowhere, these words have flung themselves up into the atmosphere via satellite internet and found their way back down to Earth thanks to assorted antennas, cables and modems, to to emerge on your computer screen.
 Such is modern communication in the bush: I don’t press a tattered piece of paper into the hand of a frost-coated musher and ask him to mail it at the post office.
 I just press enter - exit the words.

 Three days after receiving my bachelor’s degree in Social Work, I stuffed my belongings into a backpack and left Germany for Canada.
 The following decade was spent in far-flung places all over BC until in 2005, we began building our wilderness homestead.
 Tucked into the remote region where Alaska, the Yukon Territory and British Columbia meet, our log cabin is separated from the closest road and village by glacier-fed lakes and a whitewater river.

 I have been the coordinator for a grassroots environmental organization, a youth worker with the local First Nation, did flight watch for heliski operators and, among other jobs, helped restore two gold rush era buildings.
 Most recently, I have put in a 10-month volunteer stint at Northern Lights Wildlife Shelter in Smithers, BC, raising orphaned black bear cubs and other wildlife.